khaors/geocompr/main.md

 The function expects input regarding output datatype, file format, but also accepts GDAL options specific to a selected file format (see `?writeRaster` for more details).

 <!-- datatypes -->
-The **raster** package offers nine datatypes when saving a raster: LOG1S, INT1S, INT1U, INT2S, INT2U, INT4S, INT4U, FLT4S, and FLT8S^[Using INT4U is not recommended as R does not support 32-bit unsigned integers.<!--recheck this info-->].
+The **raster** package offers nine datatypes when saving a raster: LOG1S, INT1S, INT1U, INT2S, INT2U, INT4S, INT4U, FLT4S, and FLT8S.^[Using INT4U is not recommended as R does not support 32-bit unsigned integers.<!--recheck this info-->]
 The datatype determines the bit representation of the raster object written to disk (\@ref(tab:datatypes)).
 Which datatype to use depends on the range of the values of your raster object.
 The more values a datatype can represent, the larger the file will get on disk.